MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/quickstart.md

         }
     }
 }
 ```

 As you can see in the above, the CurrentPlayerId of the caller is available like in our traditional CloudScript implementation.
 Parameters you have passed in the FunctionParameters field will be available in the *args*.

+> [!NOTE]
-> **NOTE:** You will need to call this HelloWorld Azure Function via ExecuteFunction from an SDK.
+> You will need to call this HelloWorld Azure Function via ExecuteFunction from an SDK.

+> [!NOTE]
-> **NOTE:** In the PlayStream event, sent back from the CloudScript function, the Player Profile is returned.
+> In the PlayStream event, sent back from the CloudScript function, the Player Profile is returned.
 If the returned Player Profile is over 2048 bytes then the profile will be truncated with a property set indicating it has been truncated.
 If this occurs you will need to use the profile APIs (either server, client or entity APIs) to retrieve the full profile.

 ## Azure Function Rules